Gavin Newsom: Labor rights

 Newsom signed California Assembly Bill 5 (2019).
-Newsom also signed the California FAST Recovery Act (2022).
+He also signed the California FAST Recovery Act (2022).
 In October 2023, Newsom vetoed a bill to provide unemployment insurance to striking workers, citing excess burden on the state's unemployment system.
 He also vetoed a bill to expand the mandatory warning given to employees soon to be laid off from 60 days to 75, extend the same protections to long-term contract workers, and prohibit employers from making laid-off employees sign nondisclosure agreements in order to receive severance.
 In 2024, Newsom vetoed SB 1299, which "would have required workers' comp judges to presume farmworkers who claim heat illness developed it at work".
 Newsom vetoed legislation seeking to extend unemployment benefits to undocumented workers.